 The computation of grade points does not include courses taken at other institutions except where Randolph College has affiliation or consortium agreements.
 (See "Transfer of Credit" and "Study Abroad.")
-Credit earned through coursework undertaken through consortium or affiliated programs is recorded as a letter-grade on the student's transcript and is used in calculating the student's cumulative, major and minor GPA's.
-Credit earned through coursework undertaken through non-affiliated programs is not used in calculating the student's GPA.
+Credit earned through coursework taken through consortium or affiliated programs is recorded as a letter-grade on the student's transcript and is used in calculating the student's cumulative, major and minor GPA's.
+Credit earned through coursework undertaken through non-affiliated programs is awarded transfer credit only and is not used in calculating the student's GPA.
 Students must receive a grade of C- or higher in order to receive transfer credit.